 In recent years, there has been a proliferation of organizations working to address our growing political divisions and hyper-partisanship.
-FixUS has developed the following Landscape Review with the purpose of curating the many existing organizations devoted to improving the state of our democracy through political, economic, cultural, and other changes.
+FixUS has developed the following Landscape Review to curate the many existing organizations devoted to improving the state of our democracy through political, economic, cultural, and other changes.
 Note: The list is organized alphabetically by category.
-It is not exhaustive, and some organizations may belong in more than one subgroup.
+It is not exhaustive, and some organizations may belong to more than one subgroup.
 Inclusion on this list does not imply support or endorsement by FixUS.

 The Alliance Party – The Alliance Party is the culmination of a decades-long movement of fiscally conservative, radically moderate Independents (former Democrats and Republicans) who want our elected officials to be nonpartisan once in office and work for all of their constituents to provide a better future for the country.

 American Promise – American Promise exists to empower, inspire, and organize Americans to win the 28th Amendment to the Constitution.
 This reform seeks to rebalance our politics and government by putting the rights of individual citizens before the privileges of concentrated money, corporations, unions, political parties, and super PACs.